istvan-sipos/pawnlib/README.md

 Every time you rest at an inn, pawnlib saves a copy of your main pawn to disk.
 Later, you can hire any of those saved pawns from the rift, just like a regular online pawn.
-If you change their gear or teach them new things while they are in your party, the changes are written back to the saved copy when you save the game.
+If you change their gear or gain enemy/quest/location knowledge while they are in your party, the changes are written back to the saved copy when you save the game.

 A separate command-line tool, `restore_pawn.exe`, can promote any saved